Bob Newhart, legendary comedian, dead at 94 - KVIA

 Born George Robert Newhart in Oak Park, Illinois on September 5, 1929, Newhart was originally an accountant and advertising copywriter.

+In 2022, he mused about his time as an accountant, joking, “in my case, I don’t think it’s amazing that a bad accountant could become a comedian.”
+He added that “there’s something about numbers and music and comedy, I’m not sure what it is,” going on to mention some comedy contemporaries that has an interest in music like he did.

 He first rose to fame with his comedy album, 1960’s “The Button-Down Mind of Bob Newhart.”
-The album was a phenomenon of its time: one of the best-selling albums of the year, it was No. 1 for 14 weeks on Billboard’s album chart and a multiple Grammy Award-winner, beating out Frank Sinatra, Harry Belafonte and Nat “King” Cole for album of the year.
-He also hit No. 1 with the follow-up: “The Button-Down Mind Strikes Back!”
+The album was a phenomenon of its time and one of the best-selling albums of the year.
+It was No. 1 for 14 weeks on Billboard’s album chart and a multiple Grammy Award-winner, beating out Frank Sinatra, Harry Belafonte and Nat “King” Cole for album of the year.
+He also hit No. 1 with the follow-up, “The Button-Down Mind Strikes Back!”

 “The Bob Newhart Show” debuted in 1972.
 (This is not to be confused with his Peabody and Emmy Award-winning variety show of the same name that aired for one season beginning in 1961.)
 He played a Chicago psychologist, Bob Hartley, who ministered to a host of eccentric patients.